henrietta-k/adapt-learning-wiki/SCORM,-closing-windows,-LMSFinish-and-synchronous-XHR-dismissals.md

 For example, when a user clicks the window's close button, the JavaScript function `window.close` is never called, but the window triggers its unload events - which can't be stopped - Adapt calls `LMSFinish` from a window unload event handler, and then the browser then closes. `LMSFinish` in modern browsers (remember that `LMSFinish` is implemented by the LMS) is now not allowed to make a blocking http request, so when it does (in the case of this bug), the browser closes before the course's finishing http request is complete.

-### Semi solution
+### Interim solution
 You could add an additional close button to your course, which calls `LMSFinish` when clicked, (see [adapt-close](https://github.com/cgkineo/adapt-close)).
-This won't stop users clicking the window close button and losing their stuff as this isn't an LMS fix for the `LMSFinish` function but it may buy you time until you can fix your LMS.
+This won't stop users clicking the window close button and losing their stuff, as this isn't an LMS fix for the `LMSFinish` function, but it may buy you time until you can fix your LMS.

-### Good solution
+### Best solution
-Fix the LMS.
+Fix the LMS's `LMSFinish` function.

 ### References
 [beforeunload](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onbeforeunload), [unload](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onunload), [sendBeacon](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon), [fun reading](https://community.trivantis.com/knowledge-base/chrome-80-will-disallow-synch-xhr-page-dismissal/), [more fun reading](https://support.scorm.com/hc/en-us/articles/360035814314-Blocked-SCORM-Exit-Postbacks-with-Google-Chrome-80-and-Above), [and more](https://community.articulate.com/discussions/articulate-storyline/chrome-78-release-on-22-october)